Melting one

 This counterstatement attempts to answer the question of why this culinary heritage is no longer remembered in Bern.
 The search for answers begins with the most popular biography, which can be found in the book entitled “Patriarchs.”
 According to the narrative in this book, I was a lazy greenhorn who only became a pioneer by pure luck.
 Furthermore, a judge is said to have sentenced me.
 For this reason, my successes are said to have been undeserved.

 The book also describes a legend that is often interpreted as a harmless joke.
 It has even made its way into various Wikipedia entries about my person.
 As a result, it has become the most well-known disparagement of my personality.
 However, my family has been struck by various tragedies.
-Disparaging remarks about me can therefore not be meant ironically.
+Therefore, disparaging remarks about me cannot be intended as irony.

 In court rulings, however, the facts are presented in a completely different light.
 This allows various untruths in the book to be identified.
-Thus, the counterstatement mutates into a revelation.
+Thus, the counterstatement turns into a revelation.
 This serves as an example of how important factchecking is.
 In “Patriarchs”, source texts originating from my opponents are listed.
-The disparaging remarks can therefore be attributed to a lack of objectivity.
+These negative remarks can therefore be explained by a lack of objectivity.

 I would like to take this opportunity to point out that no court has convicted me.
 If you want to stick to the truth, the myth about my important achievement should not be spread any further.
 After all, this could be a classic case of “The Winner Takes It All.”